-9. Gently close the top cover by pushing down on the hand grip until the cover locks into place.
+9. Gently close the top cover by pushing down on the hand grip until the cover latches securely into place.
+MLO-005120 (Figure 7-24; 16 picas)

 7.2 Extending EP-S Cartridge Life

 Each EP-S cartridge contains a photosensitive drum and toner, assuring you of optimum print quality throughout the life of the cartridge.
 When the cartridge runs out of toner, you replace it with a new one.